 The dessert is sooo easy to make and takes no time to do either.
 It just requires time for it to set in the fridge so make sure you make it the day before you need to serve it.

-Recipe inspired by Mary Berry.
+Recipe adapted from Mary Berry.

 - 25g Cocoa Powder